 It’s also our chance to get to know you and we regularly invite vacation scheme candidates to join our training contract assessment process.

-The vacation scheme runs for one week during the first two weeks of July, and is open to:
+The vacation scheme runs for one week during June/July, and is open to:

 During your placement, you’ll get to work on real cases and will work in two or three different departments.
 You’ll get to see the range of the firm’s work and talk to experienced solicitors about what it’s like to work in their field.